 Sam joined Call & Jensen in 2009 as a summer associate while completing his studies at the J. Reuben Clark Law School at Brigham Young University.
 At BYU, he worked as Lead Articles Editor for the Brigham Young University Law Review, published with the Law Review and the BYU Journal of Public Law, served on the executive committee for the school’s annual symposium on law and religion, and worked as a teaching assistant to Professor (now retired Utah Supreme Court Justice) Thomas R. Lee.

 Sam returned to Call & Jensen in 2010 after graduating summa cum laude and first in his class.
 In 2011, he took a year to serve as a law clerk to the Honorable J. Clifford Wallace, Senior Circuit Judge for the Ninth Circuit.
 As a law clerk, he helped Judge Wallace decide appeals on issues ranging from immigration to copyrights, contract disputes to criminal convictions.
 Sam again returned to Call & Jensen in 2012, and was elected shareholder in 2017.

-Mr. Brooks is an active member of the Association of Business Trial Lawyers, the J. Reuben Clark Law Society, and the Orange County Bar Association.
-In 2014, 2015 and 2016, Mr. Brooks was named a Rising Star by Super Lawyers magazine, an honor reserved for no more than 2.5 percent of lawyers 40 years or younger and in practice for 10 years or less.
-In 2016, Mr. Brooks was also included on the list of Up-and-Coming 25: 2016 Orange County Rising Stars.
-Mr. Brooks is licensed to practice law in California.
+Sam is a member of the Association of Business Trial Lawyers, the J. Reuben Clark Law Society, and the Orange County Bar Association.
+Beginning in 2014, he has been named a Southern California Rising Star by Super Lawyers magazine nine years in a row, and has been included on the list of Up-and-Coming 25 Orange County Rising Stars four times.